viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 {{% /tab %}}
 {{< /tabs >}}

-This example adds a "table" with the assumption that you may have mounted your robot arm to an elevated surface.
+This example adds a "table" with the assumption that you mounted your robot arm to an elevated surface.
 The 2000 millimeter by 2000 millimeter dimensions ensure that a sufficiently large box is considered, regardless of the real physical footprint of your mounting surface.
 Feel free to change these dimensions, including thickness (the Z coordinate in the above code samples), to match your environment more closely.
 Additional obstacles can also be *appended* as desired.